 INVESTMENT OBJECTIVE: The Fund seeks to achieve long-term capital appreciation.
+The Fund's investment objective may be changed by the Board of Trustees ("Board") without shareholder approval upon written notice to shareholders.

 Principal Investment Strategies: Under normal circumstances, the Fund invests at least 80% of its assets (plus any borrowings for investment purposes) in securities of Indian issuers.
 The Fund defines Indian issuers as entities: (i) organized in India; (ii) having a class of securities whose principal securities market is in India; (iii) deriving more than 50% of total revenues or earnings from goods produced, sales made, or services provided in India; or (iv) maintaining more than 50% of its employees, assets, investments, operations, or other business activity in India.
 The Fund also defines mutual funds and ETFs that invest primarily in securities of Indian issuers; as well as ADRs, GDRs, participatory notes on securities of Indian issuers, and any swap contract linked to the preceding, as securities of Indian issuers.
-The Fund is actively managed and invests in companies without restriction as to capitalization, including micro-capitalization companies.
+The Fund is actively managed and invests in companies without restriction as to capitalization, including microcapitalization companies.